brodieG/alike/NOTES.md

     * what about zoo.reg? frequency seems like it is closer to a dimension variable
     * index is probably closest to row.names, but unfortunately it can be just about anything
 * proto objects, urgh
+* environments as attributes (e.g. .Environment for formula objects)

 ### Most Meaningful Elements